Convexity of Self-Similar Transonic Shocks and Free Boundaries for the Euler Equations for Potential Flow

-On the other hand, if the shock graph is strictly convex in the sense of Theorem \ref{thm:main theorem}, then, at any point on $\Gsh^0$, the tangential direction $\bt$ is not in $\overline{Con}$, where we have used the strict convexity in the sense of \eqref{strictConvexity-degenerate-graph} to have this property for the boundary directions of the cone.
-Then, using again that $\phi_{\bt}=0$ and $\phi_{\bn}<0$ on $\Gsh$ in \eqref{equ:boundary} and condition $(A1)$ in Theorem \ref{thm:main theorem}, it follows that $\phi_\be>$ on $\Gsh^0$ for any unit vector $\mathbf{e}\in \overline{Con}$; that is, the monotonicity property holds.
-This completes the proof of Theorem \ref{theorem:1x}.
+On the other hand, if the shock graph is strictly convex in the sense of Theorem \ref{thm:main theorem}, then, at any point on $\Gsh^0$, the tangent vector $\bt$ is not in $\overline{Con}$, where we have used the strict convexity in the sense of \eqref{strictConvexity-degenerate-graph} to have this property for the boundary directions of the cone.
+Then, using again that $\phi_{\bt}=0$ and $\phi_{\bn}<0$ on $\Gsh$ in \eqref{equ:boundary} and condition $(A1)$ in Theorem \ref{thm:main theorem}, it follows that $\phi_\be> 0$ on $\Gsh^0$ for any unit vector $\mathbf{e}\in \overline{Con}$; that is, the monotonicity property holds.
+This completes the proof of Theorem \ref{theorem:1x}. \end{proof}